“Keep your head down and read Pete Hay” – Richard Flanagan’s advice to Geordie Williamson.**

-Pete also writes personal essays, which have been widely published but are also conveniently collected in two volumes, both published by Walleah Press: Vandemonian Essays (2002) and Forgotten Corners: Essays in Search of an Island’s Soul (2019).
+Pete also writes personal essays, which have been widely published but are also conveniently collected in two volumes, both published by Walleah Press: Vandemonian Essays (2002) and Forgotten Corners: Essays in Search of an Island’s Soul (2019) – winner of the Small Press Network’s 2020 Book of the Year Award.
 Pete’s essays traverse into scholarly territory, about which you can read more below, but Pete is resolute in his belief that his essays are more poetry than academic writing.

 To find out more about Pete’s essays, please visit the Essays page.

 Pete (sometimes Peter) Hay – Scholar, PhD

 Retired Reader in Geography and Environmental Studies at the University of Tasmania (1985 – 2008), Pete remains an Honorary Research Associate at that institution.
 His research impact has mainly been in the sub-disciplines of island studies, place theory, environmental thought and the democratic credentials of activism.
 His major academic work is Main Currents in Western Environmental Thought (2002), published in Britain as A Companion to Environmental Thought.

 You can find out more about Pete’s academic work on the University of Tasmania website (direct link to Pete’s academic profile and many publications).
 Some of Pete’s academic publications can be found on his blog.